-It’s a wonderful time for Bastrop Texas glamping adventures.
+It’s a beautiful time to take a Bastrop Texas glamping adventure.

-Bastrop, Texas, is a hidden gem of small shops, breweries, distilleries, and a few wine shops and restaurants.
-But did you know there are glamping yurts just a couple of minutes outside Bastrop?
-Read all about our Bastrop Texas glamping adventures, and I’ll bet you’ll want to do the same!
+Bastrop, Texas, is a hidden gem of small shops, breweries, distilleries, and wine shops and restaurants.
+But did you know there are glamping yurts just a few minutes outside Bastrop?
+Read about our Bastrop Texas glamping adventures, and I bet you’ll want to do the same!

-Disclosure: Visit Bastrop and The Reserve at Greenleaf hosted my stay, meals, and excursions.
-All opinions are my very own.
+Visit Bastrop and The Reserve at Greenleaf hosted Adeina’s stay, meals, and excursions.
+All opinions are her very own.

 Bastrop Texas Glamping Adventures

-The iconic Old Iron Bridge, its charming downtown streets, outdoor adventures, and eclectic food choices make this town a perfect getaway for families, couples, girlfriends – well, anyone, and Texas hospitality at its finest.
+The iconic Old Iron Bridge, its charming downtown streets, outdoor adventures, and its eclectic food scene make this town a perfect getaway for families, couples, girlfriends – well, anyone, and Texas hospitality at its finest.

-I didn’t bring the pups on this trip, but I learned that Bastrop is very pet friendly.
+I didn’t bring the pups on this trip but learned that Bastrop is pet-friendly.